 Indonesia’s climate is better suited to Robusta beans, which are less popular than Arabica beans (see coffee species below).
 However, the country is still the fourth largest coffee producer in the world.
 The USDA predicts that Indonesia will produce 10.7 million bags of coffee in the 2019-2020 year.
 Coffee plantations cover almost 4,000 square miles of Indonesia’s land.

-Ethiopia is coffee’s country of origin, and it remains the largest coffee producer in Africa.
+Ethiopia is coffee’s country of origin.
+It remains the largest coffee producer in Africa and—according to expert tasters—the best coffee country in the world.
 Coffee accounts for almost 30 per cent of the country’s yearly exports, and about 15 million Ethiopian citizens work in the coffee industry.
 In 2016, the country produced 384,000 metric tons of coffee beans.

 Coffee trees are usually pruned short for better harvesting, but they can grow to over 30 feet tall.
 The trees are covered with green, waxy leaves that grow in pairs.
 Green coffee cherries grow in clusters and turn red when ripe.